yjzhang/uncurl_python/README.rst

 State Estimation
 ----------------

 The ``poisson_estimate_state`` function is used to estimate cell types using the Poisson Convex Mixture Model.
 It can take in dense or sparse matrices of reals or integers as input, and can be accelerated by parallelization.
+The input is of shape (genes, cells).
+It has three outputs: two matrices ``M`` and ``W``, and ``ll``, the negative log-likelihood.
+M is a (genes, clusters) matrix, and W is a (clusters, cells) matrix where each column sums to 1.
+W can be used for further visualization or dimensionality reduction, such as with t-SNE, or the MDS-based method described later.

-The ``nb_estimate_state`` function has a similar output, but uses a negative binomial distribution, is much slower, and is not capable of dealing with sparse inputs.
+The ``log_norm_nmf`` function is a wrapper around scikit-Learn's NMF class that performs a log-transform and per-cell count normalization before running NMF.
+It returns two matrices, W and H, which correspond to the M and W returned by ``poisson_estimate_state``.

 There are a number of different initialization methods and options for ``poisson_estimate_state``.
 By default, it is initialized using ``poisson_cluster``, but it can also be initialized using truncated SVD + K-means or just K-means.